Airini/FEECa/README.md

 decompositions and local bases for spaces of finite element differential forms*.
 J. Computer Methods in Applied Mechanics and Engineering.
 2009.

-[docu]: http://Airini.github.io/FEECa "Online documentation! (in the make)"
+[docu]: http://Airini.github.io/FEECa "Online documentation! (in the making)" The [FEECa online documentation][docu] is under construction.

 ## The project